-Changes in the isotopic composition of the dissolved carbonate resulting from oxidation of methane enriched in 12C are thought to be incorporated into calcareous fossil tests (Wefer et al., 1994; Dickens et al., 1995, 1997; Kennett et al., 2003) and authigenic carbonate phases (e.g., Sample and Kopf, 1995; Bohrmann et al., 1998).
-An objective of Leg 204 was to determine the isotopic composition of the pore fluids and carbonates associated with gas hydrates to provide the framework needed to unravel the history of gas hydrate formation and dissociation recorded in benthic foraminifers and authigenic carbonate phases.
+Changes in the isotopic composition of the dissolved carbonate resulting from oxidation of methane enriched on 12C are thought to be incorporated into calcareous fossil tests (Wefer et al., 1994; Dickens et al., 1995, 1997; Kennett et al., 1996) and authigenic carbonate phases (e.g., Sample and Kopf, 1995; Bohrmann et al., 1998).
+An objective of Leg 204 is to determine the isotopic composition of the pore fluids and carbonates associated with gas hydrates to provide the framework needed to unravel the history of gas hydrate formation and destabilization recorded in benthic foraminifer and authigenic carbonate phases elsewhere.